cockroachdb/docs/start-a-local-cluster.md

 toc: false
 ---

-Once you've [installed CockroachDB](install-cockroachdb.html), it's easy to start a single- or multi-node cluster locally and talk to it via the built-in SQL shell.
+Once you've [installed CockroachDB](install-cockroachdb.html), it's easy to start a single- or multi-node cluster locally and talk to it via the built-in SQL client.
 Your cluster can be insecure or secure:

 - [Insecure](#insecure)
 This is the fastest way to start up a cluster and learn CockroachDB, but there's no client/server authentication or encryption, so it's suitable only for limited testing and development.